Write data to a stream at the current seek offset.

 Advances the seek offset of the stream by the actual number of bytes written.
 If the write fails, the seek offset could either remain the same or have been changed to an unspecified value.

-If the contents of vector change during this operation, if any of the buffers overlap, or if any of the buffers overlap vector, the behavior is unspecified.
+If the contents of vectors change during this operation, if any of the buffers overlap, or if any of the buffers overlap vectors, the behavior is unspecified.

 handle must be of type ZX_OBJ_TYPE_STREAM and have ZX_RIGHT_WRITE.